UW Medicine, Fred Hutch scientists will jointly test whether the monoclonal drug can prevent infection among people exposed to COVID-19.

 Monoclonal antibodies are intended to provide immediate antiviral activity that lasts several weeks.
 A number of U.S. trials are testing monoclonal antibodies for the prevention and treatment of COVID-19, including an early treatment trial of the REGN-COV2 antibody cocktail starting soon at the Fred Hutch COVID-19 Clinical Research Center.
 UW Medicine’s AIDS Clinical Trial Unit is already conducting a treatment trial of other monoclonal antibodies.

 To qualify for the prevention study, participants must have a confirmed household member test positive for SARS-CoV-2, the virus that causes COVID-19.
 Participation involves at least 10 follow-up visits.
 Visits will be in-person and will include collection of blood and respiratory swab samples, medical history and exams, and monitor and report symptoms and temperature.
 Participants will be reimbursed at the completion of each visit.
-Call 206.773.7129 for enrollment details.
+For enrollment details, see https://depts.washington.edu/covid19prevention/

-“This is an exciting opportunity to get an iinvestigational monoclonal antibody at Harborview Medical Center that could prevent COVID-19,” said Barnabas.
+“This is an exciting opportunity to get an investigational monoclonal antibody at Harborview Medical Center that could prevent COVID-19,” said Barnabas.